josedmaza/Coursera-s-proyect/README.md

 https://josedmaza.github.io/Coursera-s-proyect/

-It is a responsive layout build with Flexboc and Grid
+It is a responsive layout build with Flexbox and Grid